MileHacker Logo

 Geological Features & Coastal Activities

-Temppeliaukio Church: Notably built into a rock that is natural outcrop.
+Temppeliaukio Church: Notably built into a rock that happens to be natural outcrop.
 Kayaking and SUP: Rentals in various coastal locations during summer.
 Ice swimming (avantouinti) a popular winter activity for locals.

 Find Outdoor Excursions